The Caring Curve Approach

 A Positive Contribution

 Imagine that you aim to translate your caring into action.
-One approach is: a) to focus on a specific thing you care about; b) to build on what you can control in the situation; c) to make a positive contribution in this activity.
+As mentioned earlier, you can aim: a) to focus on a specific thing you care about; b) to build on what you can control in the situation; c) to make a positive contribution in this activity.

 Different people choose different ways to make a contribution.
 They may aim to raise money for a charity, help people who are experiencing difficulties, build a successful prototype that shows a better way or do another activity.